WHAT: Our most popular ride, lasting about 90 minutes.

 WHEN: Steam every weekend mid-April through mid-October.
 Diesel other times.
 Check schedule below.

-DONT MISS: Complementary tour of the original shops and grounds after the train ride.
+DONT MISS: Complementary tour of the original shops and grounds with your train ride.

-WHAT: In addition to the regular 90 minute excursions, check out our evening and special event trains.
+WHAT: In addition to the regular 90 minute excursions, check out our evening and special / theme trains.

 MORE INFORMATION: These special trains are also listed on the calendar below.